yong-lim/Enduro/index.md

 March 19, 2023 Enduro Challenge can involve risk of injury, serious injury or death, property damage, and other dangers associated with outdoor activities and motor racing.

-By signing this Form, you agree that:
+By paying for this race, you agree that:

 1. That your participation in the races as mentioned above are by your own choice.
 2. That you understand and accept the risk involved in participating in the above-mentioned races.